do-know/Crypt-LE/README.md

 This module provides the functionality necessary to use Let's Encrypt API and generate free SSL certificates for your domains.
 It can also be used to generate private RSA/ECC keys and Certificate Signing Requests without resorting to openssl command line.
 Crypt::LE is shipped with a self-sufficient client for obtaining SSL certificates - `le.pl`.

 > ### New [v0.38 maintenance release](https://github.com/do-know/Crypt-LE/releases) is available.
 This addresses the expiration of some root certificates (starting October 2021), so if you get an SSL error when using older Windows binaries, please make sure to upgrade.
+If you are using the Perl version of the client on some relatively old system, then please make sure tu update the Mozilla::CA package (cpanm Mozilla::CA).

 **Both ACME v1 and ACME v2 protocols and wildcard certificate issuance are supported.
 Custom ACME servers are also supported.**